AgnostiqHQ/covalent/doc/source/api/api.rst

 - :ref:`electrons_api` and :ref:`lattices_api` are used for constructing workflows
 - :ref:`results_api` is used for collecting and manipulating results
 - :ref:`dispatcher_api` is used for dispatching workflows
+- :ref:`local_executor` is used to execute electrons locally.
 - The :ref:`dispatcher_server_api` is used for interfacing with the Covalent servers

 .. _electrons_api: